 - Safety always comes first when you’re using the bow saw.
 Although this is a manual tool and not battery-operated, you should still handle it carefully, so it doesn’t accidentally hurt you.

-- Wear the right clothes and safety accessories before you start working with your bow saw.
+- Wear the right clothes and safety accessories before working with your bow saw.
 Protective goggles are essential because sawdust and flying particles can harm your eyes.

-- Before you start working with your bow saw, inspect it first and ensure the blade is sharp.
-A dull blade won’t cut through the wood and can pivot while you’re working, causing a lot of damage.
+- Before working with your bow saw, inspect it first and ensure the blade is sharp.
+A dull blade won’t cut through the wood and can pivot while you’re working, causing much damage.

 - Look at all the screws and ensure they’re in place, as the blade can accidentally move while cutting.